Nerbyk/Ruby-File-String-Replacer/README.md

 ## Description
 This script gives you an ability to globally replace strings in your project folder

-This is the basic option of any editor, but still ...
+This is the basic option of any editor, BUT ...
 ## Usage
 1. Move `replaceStrings.rb` to main file directory of your project
 2. Start the script